smartreadingplanner/planner/documentation/user_manual.md

 # Cloud content

 You can share your content (notes, summaries and statistics) with other users online.
-You can get also content matching your respective schedules (match by tags ou keywords).<br><br>
+You can get also content matching your respective schedules (match by tags ou keywords).<br>

 <img src="https://github.com/smartreadingplanner/smartplanner/blob/release/cloud/documentation/display/workflows/cloud_workflow.png" width="400">